Why see an animal chiropractor?

 Horses - Eventing, Racing, Dressage, Cross Country, Reining, Hunting, Show Jumping

-You can schedule an appointment with Dr. Adam Markew on Wednesdays, Fridays, and some Weekends.
-The location for the appointments are in Mount Albert.
+You can schedule with Dr. Adam Markew by appointment only.
+The location for the appointments is in Mount Albert.

 House calls are available for animals in the East Gwillimbury and Newmarket.

 First appointment includes thorough health history, physical examination and the dog’s first adjustment.
 The total cost of the appointment is $85.
 The initial visit is approximately 30 minutes.
 Please bring a flat collar, and a muzzle if your dog normally wears one during veterinary appointments.

 Servicing barns in East Gwillimbury, Newmarket, Aurora, Uxbridge, and Stouffville.

 For booking inquires please contact Dr. Adam by clicking the button below.